english1234/vstcm/README.md

 # VSTCM - the v.st Colour Mod - a colour vector graphics generator
-The vstcm is a vector signal transceiver PCB which can generate colour vector graphics which can then be displayed on an oscilloscope or vector monitor such as Amplifone, Wells Gardner WG6100 and Electrohome G05, as used in Star Wars, Tempest, Gravitar, etc. (Haven't got a vector monitor or an oscilloscope?
+The vstcm is a vector signal transceiver PCB which generates colour vector graphics to be displayed on an oscilloscope or vector monitor such as Amplifone, Wells Gardner WG6100 and Electrohome G05, as used in Star Wars, Tempest, Gravitar, etc.

+When used with a Raspberry Pi (or Orange Pi) running AdvanceMAME, it can be used to play classic colour (and monochrome) vector arcade games, but it can also play certain games all by itself using an emulator.

+(Haven't got a vector monitor or an oscilloscope?
 Make your own, it's not that hard! - see below).

 ![vstcm pcb](http://robinchampion.com/vstcm/vstcmpcb.jpg)

-When used with a Raspberry Pi (or Orange Pi) running AdvanceMAME, it can be used to play classic colour (and monochrome) vector arcade games.

 ![starwars](http://robinchampion.com/vstcm/starwars.jpg)